Before the Winter Chill: Plot

 Lucie's sister is found half-naked on a roof and admitted to a secure hospital.
-Lucie calls up Denis for comfort.
-Denis points out she only calls him in the bad times, not the good.
+Lucie calls up Gérard for comfort.
+Gérard points out she only calls him in the bad times, not the good.
 Later, Paul turns up.

 Paul fails to see that his engagement with Lou could threaten everything he's built and everyone he loves, even though he rejects her advances.
 It is possible Lou only values herself through sexual encounters; during an earlier conversation (in a red light area) she said she only does such things when she hates herself.
 In the park, when he won't let her touch his face, she starts to cry and throws herself into his arms.

 Lucie has followed Paul and sees this.
 Later she accuses him of having an affair.
 She also tells her daughter-in-law to leave her son if he makes her unhappy.

 Paul tries to track Lou at college but finds out she is not a student.
 Paul finds her flat and she is quiet and has a fever.
 He looks after her (perhaps in contrast to how he did not do such things for his own son).
 Lou is surprised and apologises.
 He offers to help her but she says it is too late.
 She gives him a cassette she says was her grandmother's, a part of her that stayed pure.
 She says Paul is not like the others, but he must now go.
 Paul goes but leaves the cassette.

 The police arrive and (in an unlikely move) take him to Lou's flat where she is seen dead in her bath, presumably having slit her wrists.
 Paul is then interviewed by the police.
 They reveal that she was an orphan who worked with another woman to exploit, and later kill, rich men.
 The police say he came 'this close'.
 They ask if anything from the flat is his, showing objects on a desk.
 He points to the cassette and they let him take it.

 Paul returns to work and tennis games.
 Victor asks who's winning and Lucie replies "your father".
-Victor is Denis’s son.
-There is a dinner in the garden with all the family and Denis and his partner.
-Denis recalls it is 34 years since the three of them met.
+Victor is Gérard’s son.
+There is a dinner in the garden with all the family and Gérard and his partner.
+Gérard recalls it is 34 years since the three of them met.
 Paul walks up to the house to get cigars and fumbles in his coat pocket.
 He finds the cassette tape and puts it in a player.
 A voice is speaking and then singing a sad, slow song.
 His wife comes in and watches him.

 The film received a 71% fresh rating on Rotten Tomatoes based on 17 reviews with an average rating of 5.7/10.